 First Judicial District Court

-The Court’s Self Help Center is located on the ground floor of the Courthouse, next to the Court Clerk’s Office.
+The Court’s Self Help Center is located on the ground floor of the Courthouse, inside the Court Clerk’s Office.

 The Center’s phone number is 505-455-8146.